dr-lizhiwei/dr-lizhiwei.github.io/_news/2024-05-10-MSc Student Oral.md

 related_posts: false
 ---

-Congratulations to MSc student Huan ZHOU on successfully completing his dissertation oral presentation.:clap::tada:
+Congratulations to MSc student Huan ZHOU on successfully completing the oral presentation of his dissertation entitled "*Unlocking the Potential of Multi-Modal Self-Supervised Learning for Flood Inundation Mapping*".:clap::tada: